ofiwg/libfabric/man/fi_endpoint.3.md

 : Reliable datagram message.
 Provides a reliable, unconnected data transfer service with flow control that maintains message boundaries.

+*FI_EP_SOCK_STREAM*
+: Data streaming endpoint with TCP socket-like semantics.
+Provides a reliable, connection-oriented data transfer service that does not maintain message boundaries.
+FI_EP_SOCK_STREAM is most useful for applications designed around using TCP sockets.
+See the SOCKET ENDPOINT section for additional details and restrictions that apply to stream endpoints.

+*FI_EP_SOCK_DGRAM*
+: A connectionless, unreliable datagram endpoint with UDP socket-like semantics.
+FI_EP_SOCK_DGRAM is most useful for applications designed around using UDP sockets.
+See the SOCKET ENDPOINT section for additional details and restrictions that apply to datagram socket endpoints.

 ## Protocol